-The first and only integrase inhibitor-based single-tablet regimen1,2
+The first integrase inhibitor-based single-tablet regimen1,2

 INDICATION: STRIBILD is indicated as a complete single-tablet regimen for the treatment